dojo-center/dojo-center.github.io/docs/Belt-Request.md

   * Sufficient: belt-claim-verified-formatting
   * Deficient: belt-claim-correct-formatting

-If a Deficiency Flag (red label) appears, engage a sensei to align on a path forward.
+If a Deficiency Flag (red label) appears, engage a Sensei to align on a path forward.

 #### New Belt Claim